varunkarangula/starter-tasks/README.md

 -   Use a Python script to record the number of searches for the term 'machine learning' from the year 2000 to present.

 -   You can use the Google Trends page for the term to get the values, and save whatever you get into a table / graph

+-   This should be sufficient to get started - [Web Scraping Basics](https://www.edureka.co/blog/web-scraping-with-python/)

 ## Task 7
 ###  Kaggle + Intro to ML course - An AI based Task